NSS-Workshops/data-structures-and-algorithms/src/chapters/2d-arrays/text/neighbors-content.md

 This approach is really elegant.
 Instead of writing separate code for each direction, we use these direction arrays as a standard pattern for movement.
 The dr and dc tell you exactly how to move in each direction!
 Also, note that we're including a boundary check to be sure we only include neighbors that actually exist in the matrix.

+The time complexity for finding cardinal neighbors of a cell is linear, or O(1), since we always check exactly 4 directions, regardless of grid size.
+The space complexity is also O(1) as we store at most 4 neighboring positions.
+This is much more efficient than scanning the entire grid, which would be O(n*m).

 ## Diagonal Directions (8-Way)

 Sometimes four directions just aren't enough.
 Maybe you're making a chess game where pieces can move diagonally, or creating a pathfinding algorithm that needs to consider all possible directions.
 That's where 8-way movement comes in.
-It works the same way, just with more options.
+It works the same way, just with more options:

 ```javascript
 // Direction arrays for all 8 directions (starting from top, going clockwise)